department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/post-9-11.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-You can get education benefits if **both of the following are true for you**:
+You can get education benefits if you meet both of the requirements listed below.

+**Both of these must be true:**
 - You qualify for any GI Bill program, **and**
 - You’ve served on active duty for at least 90 days—with or without a break in service—after September 10, 2001.